If you know the result of a formula, but you are not sure which input value the formula needs to get that result, you can use the Goal Seek Command.

-In above example, we can model it into below equation:
+In the above example, we can model it into the below equation:

 Monthly Payment = PMT(Interest Rate/12, Mortgage Term Length in Months, Mortgage Amount)

-By substituting with real numbers, we will get an equation like following:
+By substituting with real numbers, we will get an equation like the following:

 $2,000 = PMT(6%/12,180,Mortgage Amount)

 Essentially, Goal Seek embeds a powerful equation solver in a worksheet.
-This equation solver requires us to provide three pieces of information: a formula, result of that formula and a variable which can contain unknown input value.
-Here I have to remind you that we need to put required information into cells as Microsoft Excel can only manipulate cells.
+This equation solver requires us to provide three pieces of information: a formula, the result of that formula, and a variable that can contain an unknown input value.
+Here I have to remind you that we need to put the required information into cells as Microsoft Excel can only manipulate cells.

 Read more: Goal Seek in Excel 2013 – How to Use Guide

 Suppose that you need to borrow $300,000 from a bank for 30 years to buy a house.
 If your maximum payments are limited to $1,500 per month, how high an annual interest rate can you tolerate?